 TapMedic’s invention was heavily influenced by the utter wastefulness of the linear business model as written about elsewhere on this site.
 The awful impacts in all manner of spheres were identified so we decided to make absolutely sure our design would demonstrate that the circular economy could be both morally and financially rewarding for all involved.

-Just like energy in physics, there can be no ultimate loss or gain.
+Just like energy in physics (it’s never lost but only changes ‘state’), there can be no ultimate loss or gain.
 In designing TapMedic what we have done is turn the winners and losers from the linear model on its head.
 Where once shareholders and corporations made money at the expense of users and installers, we wish to give it instead to users and installers – with some for us too.

-TapMedic will be made in Europe using local materials.
+TapMedic will be made in Europe.
 We do not exploit countries where people are paid little just to maximise profits.
 We do not ship halfway across the globe at huge cost to our environment and our childrens’ futures.
-We make locally and instead of destroying livelihoods for literally fractions of a penny we are bringing skilled jobs and familiy stability back.
+Where possible, we make locally and instead of destroying livelihoods for literally fractions of a penny we aim to bring skilled jobs and family stability back.
 We encourage reuse, we encourage, endorse and facilitate repair.
 We encourage and facilitate any feedback on how we can make what we do and how we do it better for our planet.

 At a headline level we do not seem to offer much; after all, what’s a few new tap cartridges?
 However, our embarrassingly simple concept is applicable globally.
 The 3 million we see as our annual market here in the UK is but the tip of the iceberg of an existing the worldwide market waiting for us.